 Lana is a sculpture artist living and working in Toronto, Canada.
 She grew up on the historic shores of Georgian Bay.
 A passion for story-telling and a firm relationship with its Natural History and folklore have found their way into the symbolic narratives that she creates.
 Lana received an honours degree from Queen’s University and a diploma in Ceramics, Craft and Design from Sheridan College.
 She has exhibited her work internationally, most recently as a Canadian contributor at the Salon Nationale des Beaux Arts, (Louvre, Paris), about Canadian species at risk.
 She is a 2017 medalist of the Société Académique Arts-Sciences-Lettres.

-She strives to access a language that allows magic to exist in our everyday lives, whether in her sculptural or functional work.
+She strives to access an archetypal language that allows magic to exist in our everyday lives.
 This language harkens back to places that are familiar yet subversive of her material.
-Humorous nostalgia becoming light physical daydreams in clay, manifest from big ideas.
-She approaches themes of transience in shared human-experience; ephemeral states solidified in porcelain, ideas about forbearance and a gentle nod to the human Truths, mostly Impermanence.
-Her material once liquid, is symbolically transformed then crystallized in time.
+She approaches themes of transience in shared human-experience; ephemeral states solidified in delicate porcelain.
+Her material, once malleable or liquid minerals, is symbolically transformed by the elements, then crystallized in time.

 Clay, can be forever unchanged on the scale of human artifact, yet symbolizes an inherent paradoxical fragility.
 Simultaneously one of the oldest traces of ourselves but insignificant on a geological scale.
 One time a vestige of experience later to be re-upped into the landscape of metamorphic rock.
 A snapshot pertaining to fractals of some cosmic dust.